Racks of clothes inside Little Five Points

 • Midtown

 World-renowned and captivating, the High Museum of Art houses a cross-era, international scope of work.
-And the building isn't shabby either: the white concrete, glass, and steel art behemoth is striking inside and out.
-Designed by starchitect Richard Meier and featuring a 2005 expansion by Renzo Piano, the High Museum's collection includes everything from African art to modern and contemporary work by Ellsworth Kelly and Spencer Finch.
-The museum is strong on American photography, including a retrospective of 180 years of female photographers.
+And the building isn't shabby either: the white, concrete glass and steel art behemoth is striking inside and out.
+Designed by starchitect Richard Meier and featuring a 2005 expansion by Renzo Piano, the High Museum's collection includes everything from African art to modern and contemporary works by Ellsworth Kelly and Spencer Finch.
+This May, you can lean into your own artistic ability with classes on the art of collage printmaking.
+The series of classes is taught by expert artist Jaffia Royes.

 Advertising